cellworld/robot_assembly/README.md

 2. Mount two *drivetrain motors*  to *chassis.stl* with M3 screws
 3. Attach the two ABS drive sprockets to the *drivetrain motor* shafts.
 4. Attach the two silicone tracks
-5. Insert the *main pcb* into the back of the *chassis.stl* and connect it to the *drivetrain motors*
+5. Insert the *main PCB* into the back of the *chassis.stl* and connect it to the *drivetrain motors*
 6. Insert the *battery* and connect it to the *main pcb*

 ### Stimuli module
+1. Insert two standoffs into the two fron through holes in *chassis.stl*
+2. Press fit the *pump_holder.stl* onto the standoffs
+3. Add the *16g CO2 canister and inflator*  with *lever_arm.stl* press fit onto it
+4. Slide components into the back channel on the  *pump_holder.stl*:
+   1. *motor_platform.stl*, so that its rounded surfacew rests against the CO2 canister
+   2. *plastic gearmotor* (with *cam.stl*  fixed to it with the *motor shaft adapter*)
+   3. *motor_stopper.stl*
+5. Fix the PCB with LEDs on it to the top of the *motor_stopper.stl* and connect it to the *main PCB* and the *plastic gearmotor*

 # Code
 Relevant code for the robot resides in seperate repositories.
 * OTA programming code: <!-- add OTA code repo-->